-Cabbage, that underappreciated and underused relative of broccoli and cauliflower, is a bargain any time of year, but especially in the fall.
+Cabbage, that underappreciated and underused relative of broccoli and cauliflower, is a bargain any time of year, but especially in the fall and winter.

 When guying, choose cabbages that are heavy for their size and have heads with compact leaves.
 Cabbage is very low in calories, sodium and an excellent source of Vitamin C. It’s also high in fiber.